bclozel/spring-resource-handling/README.md

 This application demonstrates new resource handling features in Spring Framework 4.1.

-The easiest way to get started - from the project root:
+The easiest way to get started - from the project root - development version:

     SPRING_PROFILES_ACTIVE=development PROJECT_ROOT=`pwd` ./gradlew :server:bootRun

+Or the production version (more optimizations):

+    ./gradlew :server:bootRun

 Then go to: http://localhost:8080/

 Interesting parts of the application: